yujiachen99/yujiachen99.github.io/_pages/cv.md

 # Teaching
 Courses I served as a teaching assistant.
 - COMP 2005 Digital Logic Design:
   - 2021 Fall, School of Computer Science and Technology, Harbin institute of technology, Shenzhen

+- ENGG 1100C Problem Solving By Programming:
+  - 2023 Fall, Department of Computer Science and Engineering, The Chinese University of Hong Kong

 <div style='display: none'>
 # Academic service